finom/rebloom/README.md

 export default users as UserData; // override
 ```

-Use the same code for the root store to make `RootStore['users']` have all the methods available.
+Use the same pattern at the root store to make `RootStore['users']` have all the methods available.

 ```ts
 import Use0 from 'use-0';